chriskrycho/v4.chriskrycho.com/2014/learning-qml-part-1.txt

 element, though, which means that composing more complex objects in reusable ways is difficult.
 In fact, I haven't come up with a particularly good way to do it yet.
-At least, I should say that I haven't come up with a good way to create high- level reusable components yet.
-I can see pretty easily how to create low- level reusable components, but once you start putting them together in any _specific_ way, you can't recompose them in other ways.
+At least, I should say that I haven't come up with a good way to create high-level reusable components yet.
+I can see pretty easily how to create low-level reusable components, but once you start putting them together in any _specific_ way, you can't recompose them in other ways.

 From what I've gotten my head around so far, this ends up being less flexible